 Hold you, save you, bless you

-Where the Cauldron is raw source — life, power, fate — the Mother is the maternal hand laid over it.
-The Fae fold her into ordinary speech the way other peoples invoke gods: thank the Mother, by the Mother, Mother above, Mother bless you.
-At the threshold of death the two are spoken together.
-Tamlin recites it over a dying, wing-shorn faerie — Cauldron save you, Mother hold you, pass through the gates and smell that immortal land of milk and honey — a prayer the book calls older than the mortal realm.
-Under the Mountain, a doomed High Fae woman whispers the same rite for herself before Feyre is forced to kill her.
+The Cauldron is the raw source — life, power, fate — and she's the maternal hand laid over it.
+She's folded into ordinary speech the way every people folds in its gods: thank the Mother, by the Mother, Mother above, Mother bless you.
+At the threshold of death the two of them get spoken together.
+Tamlin says it over a dying, wing-shorn faerie — Cauldron save you, Mother hold you, pass through the gates and smell that immortal land of milk and honey — a prayer the book calls older than the mortal realm.
+Under the Mountain, a doomed High Fae woman whispers the same rite for herself, right before Feyre is forced to kill her.
 The Cauldron saves; the Mother holds.
+We've had that line memorised for years.

 Mystery